 The Network Server's Basic security policy is documented in the section Basic Network Server security policy.
 Most likely, you will want to customize your own security policy.
-For example, you might want to restrict the server's liberal file i/o permissions which let the server backup to and restore from any location in the local file system.
+For example, you might want to restrict the server's liberal file i/o permissions which let the server backup/restore and export/import to or from any location in the local file system.
 Customizing the security policy is simple:

 - A template policy lives in the Derby distribution at demo/templates/server.policy.
 Copy the file from this location to your own file, say myCustomized.policy.
 All of the following edits take place in your custom file. - Replace the \${derby.install.url} variable with the location of the Derby jars in your local file system. - Replace the \${derby.system.home} variable with the location of your Derby system directory.
-Alternatively, rather than replacing this variable, you can simply set the value of the derby.system.home system property when you boot the server.

-- You may want to restrict the socket permission for derbynet.jar, which by default accepts connections from any host ("").
+Alternatively, rather than replacing this variable, you can simply set the value of the derby.system.home system property when you boot the server. - You must grant java.net.SocketPermission to derby.jar if you are using LDAP authentication, so that the Derby code is allowed to contact the LDAP server to perform the authentication. - You may want to restrict the socket permission for derbynet.jar, which by default accepts connections from any host ("").
 Note that the special wildcard address "0.0.0.0" is not understood by SocketPermission, even though Derby accepts this wildcard as a valid value for accepting connections on all network interfaces (IPv4). - Refine the file permissions needed by backup/restore, import/export, and the loading of application jars.